7 Key Neonatal Nurse Interview Questions to Ask

 Potential follow-up questions:

-3. What neonatal nurse skills can you bring to our clinical team?
+3. What neonatal nursing skills can you bring to our clinical team?

 Answers to this neonatal nurse interview question show whether a candidate will fit in well with your company culture.
+Nurses within this field are often celebrated for their dexterity, successfully completing venipunctures on even the smallest veins.
+Additionally, a strong bedside manner goes a long way when communicating to scared new parents and family members.
 If there are particular skills you’re looking for that the neonatal nurse hasn’t mentioned, you can ask about those directly.

 What to listen for: